giuliamari04/Project_FrontEnd_Exam/README.md

 - **localStorage** for authentication and data persistence
 - **redux** to manage and share the dogs and cats data globally between components, avoiding prop drilling and ensuring better state consistency.

-I decided to use Redux Toolkit instead of classic Redux because it greatly simplifies state management.
-In particular, for this project with asynchronous fetches, slices, and dynamic filters, Toolkit allows the use of createSlice and createAsyncThunk, which automate many repetitive operations like actions and reducers, improving code maintainability.
 ---

 ## 💻 How to Run the Project